 A few years after I wrote this recipe, Lilly published a damn fine cookbook, and there is a white sauce recipe in it.
 But he is coy.
 He says "There is now a large number of 'authentic' versions of Big Bob's original secret recipe and cooking method - all different from one another.
 This is one of my favorites."

-We you can bet I immediately made the recipe in his book, and then tested it on a chicken cut in half.
-Haf got my recipe half got his unofficial recipe, and damned if his wasn't better.
+You can bet I immediately made the recipe in his book.
+Then I cut a chicken cut in half.
+Half got my recipe half got his book's recipe, and damned if his wasn't better.
 So I went back to the drawing board and blended the two together.
 I did another tasting, and damned if the new version wasn't better than both the parents.
 So I revised my recipe.
-The new one is below.
+The new one is pictured above, and the recipe is below.

 Just a note of caution: This is not what everyone thinks of when they think of barbecue sauce.
 It is white, first of all.
 And it is not sweet.
-Not everyone likes it.
-But it's a classic and worth a try if you love barbecue.
+Not everyone likes it, and it doesn't work well on pork or beef.
+But it's very nice on chicken, an American classic, and worth a try if you love barbecue.
 If you don't like it on chicken, it's just fine on coleslaw.

 Makes.
-1.5 cups of sauce, enough for 1 large chicken or 2 Cornish game hens, which serves 2 people
+1.5 cups of sauce, enough for 2 large chickens or 3 Cornish game hens, which serves 4 to 6 people

 3/4 cup mayonnaise

 1/3 cup apple cider vinegar

 1/4 cup apple juice

 1 tablespoon powdered garlic